 Chronic Wasting Disease is a nervous system disease similar to BSE.
-CWD is caused by an abnormally-folded protein called a prion; the folding makes it infectious.
+CWD is widely thought to be caused by an abnormally-folded protein called a prion; the folding makes it infectious.
 The prions collect in the brain, causing small holes to form and resulting in, among other symptoms, repetitive movement, teeth grinding, excessive salivation and substantial weight loss.
+More recently, it has been suggested that CWD may infact be caused by infection with the bacteria Spiroplasma, although supporting studies are lacking.
 TB, by contrast, is a bacterial infection of the respiratory system.
 CWD is a significant problem in the USA, where many deer are killed each year.
 Red deer, and possibly other species, are considered maintenance hosts for TB and this may have important consequences for activities aimed at tackling the disease in cattle.

 Chronic Wasting Disease (CWD)